hephaestus-compiler-project/types-bug-study-artifact/README.md

-The above script takes as input the `downloads/` directory that includes the entire dataset of bugs, and the `data/` directory that contains an `iterations/` directory with the bugs examined in our paper.
+The above script takes as input the `downloads/` directory that includes the entire dataset of bugs, and the `data/` directory that contains an `iterations/` directory with the bugs examined in our study.
 Note that the directory `iterations/` includes the bugs that were selected and manually analyzed in each iteration as described in Section 2.2 of our paper.